 That said, IAM alone is not enough.
 IAM governs access, but without ongoing validation, IAM cannot ensure that access remains appropriate and compliant over time.
 This is where Identity Governance and Administration comes into play.
 IGA is an oversight layer - it connects the dots between entitlement reviews, least privilege enforcement, segregation of duties, and regulatory compliance.
 In other words, IAM provides access, whereas IGA provides governance.

-When IAM and IGA merge together, they provide a cohesive identity security framework that enhances compliance, reduces insider risk, and promotes secure workforce productivity.
+When IAM and IGA merge, they provide a cohesive identity security framework that enhances compliance, reduces insider risk, and promotes secure workforce productivity.
 At Tech Prescient, our Identity Confluence platform accommodates this exact framework, empowering organizations to manage their access while embedding governance within the process.

 For simplification, a general example of IAM is perhaps user access to corporate applications via Single-Sign-On (SSO) plus Multi-Factor Authentication (MFA).
-In this scenario, users can access several systems with one set of credentials, and MFA provides an additional layer of protection against credential theft during authentication.3.
-What is the difference between IAM and IGA?
+In this scenario, users can access several systems with one set of credentials, and MFA provides an additional layer of protection against credential theft during authentication.

 IAM is about managing user identities and controlling user access, meaning you want to make sure the right people have access to the right things.
-IGA (Identity Governance and Administration) is about providing the same functions as IAM, but also adds aspects of compliance, oversight, and governance controls, such as access certifications, policy enforcement, and audit reporting.
-(Read our full comparison here → refer to IGA vs IAM blog).4.
-What are some benefits of IAM?
+IGA (Identity Governance and Administration) provides the same functions as IAM, but also adds aspects of compliance, oversight, and governance controls, such as access certifications, policy enforcement, and audit reporting.
+See our full IGA vs IAM comparison for more detail.

 IAM can increase security by limiting unauthorized access, ensuring your organization is compliant with regulations, and improving productivity by enabling streamlined logins and faster provisioning.
-It can also create an improved user experience by eliminating login fatigue and making sure access bottlenecks won’t slow individuals down.5.
-How does IAM enforce Zero Trust?
+It can also create an improved user experience by eliminating login fatigue and making sure access bottlenecks won't slow individuals down.